Responsible Supply Chain | ESG | Lam Research

 • Upholding human rights

-• Ethically sourcing raw materials
+• Ethically sourcing materials

 Supply chain governance and management